 3 CONVERSATIONS TO MAKE YOUR PARISH STRONGER

 Parishes that want to fulfill their potential as outposts of the Great Commission must have offices that ooze the love that comes from prayer, fellowship and wall-to-wall ministry.
 Is that your parish office?
-If not, take these simple steps, and watch what happens.
-When the parish opens again, you’ll actually be stronger and more prepared to help people find Jesus than you were before!
+If not, take these simple steps with your staff, and watch what happens.
+Pastors around the country are seeing fruitful change – finding their offices stronger and more prepared to help people find Jesus than they were before!

 5 THINGS THAT ONLY A PASTOR CAN DO